The Letter People: Revised

 The program is divided into three levels with increasing emphasis on phonics: Let's Begin with the Letter People for preschool, Land of the Letter People for kindergarten, and Lives of the Letter People for first grade.
-The program is currently taught to about 30 million children.
+The program has been taught to about 35 million children.

-Though the program is generally well-received by educators, some have criticized its strong focus on phonics at the expense of other literacy-building techniques.
+Though the program is generally well received by educators, some have criticized its strong focus on phonics at the expense of other literacy-building techniques.

 In 2008, after Abrams & Co.
 Publishers, Inc. was acquired by Learning Trends and merged into Abrams Learning Trends, The Letter People program, along with other Abrams & Co.
 Publishers properties, eventually became incorporated into the DIG Pre-K curriculum.

 In the early 2010s, four new Letter People characters were added to the program in order to teach children Spanish.
-The four characters are Señorita Ch, Señor.
-Ll, Señorita Ñ and Señor.
-Rr.
+The four characters are Srta.
+Ch, Sr. Ll, Srta. Ñ and Sr. Rr.

 In May 2019, Abrams Learning Trends, along with its properties including The Letter People characters, was acquired by Excelligence Learning Corporation and became incorporated into a subsidiary of Frog Street Press, thus causing Abrams Learning Trends to cease operations as an individual company.
-As of September 21, 2020, the Letter People franchise has become semi-defunct since there is no longer any new content of the program itself being produced, however the franchise is currently kept alive as a learning unit of the DIG Pre-K program.
-While the hand puppets, certain educational materials, a CD with the songs, and most of the big books of the Letter People (all as part of the DIG Pre-K program) are still available on Frog Street Enterprises' online store, any discontinued material such as worksheets, flashcards, the Huggables and other books of the Letter People are still available second-hand from time to time through other online stores such as eBay.
+As of September 21, 2020, The Letter People had no more new content made but the franchise continued to be kept alive as a learning unit of the DIG Pre-K program, with the hand puppets, certain educational materials, a CD with the songs, and most of the big books of the Letter People (all only available for purchase as part of the DIG Pre-K program) having been available on Frog Street Enterprises' online store until early 2024.
+All discontinued material such as worksheets, flashcards, the Huggables, and other books of the Letter People are still available second-hand from time to time through other online stores such as eBay.

+As of February 1, 2024, Frog Street Press discontinued the DIG Pre-K program, ending the life of the Letter People.